Quick Answer: Shotstack Pricing 2026

 | Target audience | Developers + casual users | Enterprise developers |

-Feature data based on publicly available information at time of writing (March 2026).
+Feature data based on publicly available information at time of update (May 2026).
 Verify current Shotstack pricing and features at shotstack.io.

-VideoComposer is the better choice when you need immediate access without a monthly minimum, browser tools alongside an API, or a lower cost of entry for your video processing workflow.
+VideoComposer is the better choice when you need immediate access with a lower monthly entry point, browser tools alongside an API, or a lower cost of entry for your video processing workflow.

 You need a free tier with no time limit

 VideoComposer gives anonymous users up to 5 jobs per day with no credit card and no expiry.
-Shotstack requires a paid plan for any production use — there is no permanent free tier.
+Shotstack requires purchased credits for production use — there is no permanent production free tier.

 You want browser tools as well as an API